Rated 4.9/5 by verified buyers

 Surface Preparation

-Surface prep determines 80% of coating performance.
+Surface preparation is the single biggest driver of coating performance.
 Skipping or shortcutting prep is the primary cause of coating failure.

 • Remove all loose, flaking, or failing existing coatings